Smiles a plenty await

 Please make sure you arrive into Kotoka International Airport in Accra (ACC) on Saturday.

-A member of our local team will be waiting for you in arrivals holding a named sign.
-You will be taken straight to our partner hostel, which is around 20 minutes away from the hotel.
-You will have the rest of the day to relax and get to know your fellow volunteers and to explore what the capital has to offer.
+A member of our local team will be waiting for you in the arrival’s hall holding a named signed.
+You will make the short journey to our partner hostel, around 20 minutes away.

 Day 4-7 (Tuesday – Friday) – Volunteering